 12 Real Estate Descriptive Words Related to Price

 In addition, you can use price-related words to target your intended audience.
-For instance, if you’d like to attract investors or home-flippers, you can include “Bring your design ideas and make this home your own” or “improvements needed” to show that buyers will need to invest money into the property, but that is reflected in the lower price.
-Or you can mention there are “tenants currently in the property” to signify to buyers or investors that the property has money-making potential.
+For instance, if you’d like to attract investors or home flippers, you can include “Bring your design ideas and make this home your own” or “improvements needed” to show that buyers will need to invest money into the property, reflected in the lower price.
+Or you can mention “tenants currently in the property” to signify to buyers or investors that the property has money-making potential.

 Here are 12 other price-related word options: